Capturing your audience’s attention for even five minutes is a huge accomplishment for brands in today’s competitive content marketing landscape.

 5) Keep Your Story Authentic

 People love authenticity, which is the fastest way to connect with another human being.
 It is up to you to produce a story that is genuine and unique.
-Do not steal other people’s ideas or try to come across as someone you are not just to impress them (that's like your parents acting like teenagers to impress your friends).
+Do not steal other people’s ideas or try to come across as someone you are not just to impress them.

 As long as you stay true to your brand, it will be easy for people to react (and connect) to your story.
 In other words, your brand personality should be reflected in your story, so if you are a rule-bending startup, create a funny or irreverent narrative.
 If you are a traditional law firm, create a reassuring and professional narrative.